Waipahu, Hawaii: History

 During the surprise attack on Pearl Harbor on December 7, 1941, Imperial Japanese Navy (IJN) planes fired at the sugar mill in Waipahu, killing a civilian and injuring seven others.

-Amfac acquired the company in 1961.
+Amfac, Inc. acquired the company in 1961.
 Oahu Sugar Company shut down plantation operations after the 1995 harvest.

-In 1923, the Oahu Sugar Company field also served as the community center which featured band concerts, sporting events, and carnivals.
+In 1923, the Oahu Sugar Company field also served as the community center, with band concerts, sporting events, and carnivals.
 Later, the athletic field was renamed Hans L'Orange Field.
 Today, the park is primarily used for baseball, and is the home field of Hawaii Pacific University's men's baseball team, the Sea Warriors.
 It was the home field of the Hawaii Winter Baseball teams the North Shore Honu and West Oahu CaneFires until 2008.

 In 1973, the City and County of Honolulu and the State of Hawai'i purchased 40 acre opposite the Waipahu sugar mill to establish the Waipahu Cultural and Garden Park.
 The park is known today as the Hawai'i Plantation Village.
-Hawai'i Plantation Village is a living history museum located in Waipahu.
+Hawai'i Plantation Village is a living history museum in Waipahu.

-In 1997, the Governor of Hawaii, Benjamin J. Cayetano, proclaimed the months of June 1997 through November 1997 to be Waipahu Centennial Celebration Months.
+In 1997, Hawaii Governor Benjamin J. Cayetano proclaimed June through November 1997 Waipahu Centennial Celebration Months.
 Many activities and events were held to celebrate the Waipahu Centennial.

 Waipahu is the home to the 2008 Little League World Series champions from Waipi'o Little League.
 They defeated Matamoros, Mexico 12–3 in the final game on August 24, 2008.
-On August 28, 2010, that same team won the U.S. championship of the Little League World Series, defeating the team from Pearland, Texas, but lost to Edogawa Minami LL of Tokyo on August 29, 2010, in the international championship.
+On August 28, 2010, the team won the U.S. championship of the Little League World Series, defeating the team from Pearland, Texas, but lost to Edogawa Minami LL of Tokyo on August 29, 2010, in the international championship.